vasusen-code/VIDEOconvertor/README.md

 <p><a href="https://heroku.com/deploy"> <img src="https://img.shields.io/badge/Telegram-Join%20Telegram%20Group-blueViolet?style=for-the-badge&logo=telegram" width="200""/></a></p>

 # main branch:
-For personal use without database of any kind of control over the bot.
+For personal use without database or any kind of control over the bot.

 Variables required are:
 * `API_ID`